 Some Ideas for Those Leftover Socks

-- Put rice In them and tie shut.
-Heat in the microwave a minute or two to get it hot.
+- Heating Pads: Put rice in them and tie them shut.
+Heat in the microwave for a minute or two to get it hot.
 Cheap heating pad for your neck or back or any sore spot.
 You can slide these between the sheets in winter right before bedtime.
 It's an old-fashioned bed warmer.

-- Cut off the ankle part of a stretchy sock to make a mug warmer or cozy for your coffee cup.
+- Mug Warmers: Cut off the ankle part of a stretchy sock to make a mug warmer or cozy for your coffee cup.

-- When you wear boots or long pants in winter, no one will know your socks don't match.
+- Just Wear Them!
+When you wear boots or long pants in winter, no one will know your socks don't match.
 You can also wear the mismatched socks for at-home days when your appearance doesn't matter.

-Nicole shared this great idea in a group for nonconsumers.
-She turned dozens of orphans socks into heat packs for kittens and puppies who are being spayed or neutered at the humane society.
-These were socks that would otherwise have been thrown out since they don't match or are just worn out or have no elastic.
+Nicole shared this great idea in a group for non-consumers.
+She turned dozens of orphaned socks into heat packs for kittens and puppies who are being spayed or neutered at the Humane Society.
+These were socks that would otherwise have been thrown out since they didn't match or were just worn out or had no elastic.